mpkin/PhD-tutorials/GRtensor/README.md

 ###########################################################
 ```

-To initialize GRTensor, run at the Maple prompt
+To initialize GRtensor, run at the Maple prompt
 ```
 grtw();
 ```